MahmoudMabrok/ChatWithCode/README.md

 Local chat with your local git based repository, built using Ollama, HuggingFaceEmbeddings, LangChain.

+## Introduction
+This project provides ready to use chat with already codebase that was locally on machine, so it is readt to run and use.
+To use it please update knowledge base with your repo then run it again.

+## Why this project?
+I needed to have ability to chat with my private repo (suitable for company that seek privacy) so i developed this app.

 ## How to use
 - install **Ollama**
 - pull model `deepseek-coder-v2`